10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 There are plenty of paths through the forest inside Ásbyrgi.

-It is believed to be the place where Óðin’s horse Sleipnir first came to existence and as he landed the horseshoe shape land was created.
+It is believed to be the place where Óðin’s horse Sleipnir first came into existence and as he landed the horseshoe shape land was created.

 We know however that it was shaped because of a flood called Hlaup (meaning Run!).
 A sup glacier eruption melted the water that created the shape of the land.
 The cliffs are perfect if you are looking for elves, locals say that they are everywhere.